joachimwolff/sparse-neighbors-search/README.md

 	pip uninstall neighborsMinHash

-The version number can differ.
+If you have run the uninstall command and want to make sure everything is gone, look at your python installation directory.

-The path of the packages if you used the --user flag is in Ubuntu:
+If you have used the --user flag the path in Ubuntu 14.04 is:

 	~/.local/lib/python2.7/site-packages